Weather

 What to Do

-If you just want to relax or make the most of watersports on the beach, July is ideal.
+July is ideal if you just want to relax or make the most of watersports on the beach.
 That said, popular beaches can get jam-packed.
-If you’re heading to the Algarve, for instance, you might want to venture to more off-the-radar west-coast beaches, such as cliff-backed, wave-pummeled Praia do Amado and Praia da Arrifana, both surfing meccas.
-Or head further north to the Costa Verde in the Minho, where Viana do Castelo combines a medieval center with long, golden, dune-fringed sands.
+For instance, if you're heading to the Algarve, you might want to venture to more off-the-radar west-coast beaches, such as cliff-backed, wave-pummeled Praia do Amado and Praia da Arrifana, both surfing meccas.
+Or head farther north to the Costa Verde in the Minho, where Viana do Castelo combines a medieval center with long, golden, dune-fringed sands.

-With their low-key vibe, higher elevations and cooler climes, the northern Minho and Beiras appeal at this time of year.
-Come for backcountry walks or to road trip from one gloriously sleepy village to the next.
+With their low-key vibe, higher elevations, and cooler climes, the northern Minho and Beiras appeal at this time of year.
+Come for backcountry walks or road trips from one gloriously sleepy village to the next.
 Both regions keep a tight grip on shepherding traditions, with farmsteads nestling among meadows and forests of pine and cork oak.
-Hiking is best in the national parks and nature reserves, with top billing going to the granite peaks, hidden lakes and thick forests of Serra da Estrela and Peneda-Gerês.
+Hiking is best in the national parks and nature reserves, with top billing going to the granite peaks, hidden lakes, and thick forests of Serra da Estrela and Peneda-Gerês.

-Festival ao Largo Orchestras and ballet troupes take to the open-air stage at Lisbon’s Teatro Nacional São Carlos for this free three-week festival.
-It’s a fabulous way to spend a hot summer evening.
+Festival ao Largo, Lisbon.
+For this free three-week festival, orchestras and ballet troupes take to the open-air stage at Lisbon's Teatro Nacional São Carlos.
+It's a fabulous way to spend a hot summer evening.

-Festival Internacional de Folclore Porto is a feast of folk music, dancing, and elaborate traditional costume during this festival held in the last week in July, attracting acts from all over the country.
+Festival Internacional de Folclore, Porto.
+Porto is a feast of folk music, dancing, and elaborate traditional costumes.
+This festival is held in the last week of July and attracts acts from all over the country.

-MEO Marés Vivas On the third week in July, Vila Nova de Gaia in Porto is the backdrop for this raucous three-day rock and pop festival.
+MEO Marés Vivas, Porto.
+Vila Nova de Gaia in Porto is the backdrop for this raucous three-day rock and pop festival in the third week of July.
 Headliners in recent years have included Sting and Keane.

-NOS Alive Algés on Lisbon’s western fringes is the host of this mammoth rock, indie, and alternative music festival.
-Pearl Jam and Taylor Swift have featured on the line-up in previous years.
+NOS Alive, Algés.
+On Lisbon's western fringes is the host of this mammoth rock, indie, and alternative music festival.
+In previous years, Pearl Jam and Taylor Swift have been featured on the lineup.

 More Helpful Information